hyperliskdev/warehouse/README.md

 ## models

-the models library contains both the interactions with the database and the async-graphql
+the models library contains both the interactions with the database and the async-graphql. each of the models has a struct which contains all the info from a row on the database.

 ## service descriptions